zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ```

 :::note
+  The number in the properties names (see position of `#` in `ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_#_*`)
-  Value `#` in the properties name `ZWE_CONFIGS_APIML_SERVICE_ADDITIONALREGISTRATION_#_*` defines ID of APIML instance.
+  defines ID of API ML instance.

+  Each API ML instance should be defined in a separated record.
+Do not mix different API ML instance in one record.
+  The value `discoveryServiceUrls` could contain multiple URLs in case of HA setup.
+We highly recommend to provide all
+  available Discovery URLs in there.

-  For HA is necessary to provide all address of Discovery service instances.
-Always provide the direct address to the
-  system, do not use DVIPA address.
+  Always provide the direct address to the system, do not use DVIPA address.
 It could lead to unexpected behaviour.

   Hostnames `sys1` and `sys2` are names of LPAR in the sysplex.
 :::